-OHFA staff will conduct a site visit as part of the review process to confirm the suitability of the prospective site.
+OHFA staff may conduct a site visit as part of the review process to confirm the suitability of the prospective site.
 If a site is deemed unsuitable based on the site review, OHFA will contact the applicant and remove the application from further consideration.
+OHFA reserves the right to remove the application from further consideration if sited near a detrimental land use as defined in the Qualified Allocation Plan.
 In reviewing vacant land, OHFA may elect to visit the site without contacting the applicant.
 For rehabilitation of existing units, OHFA staff will contact the applicant to arrange a time to walk the site and inspect units and common areas.